umayrh/sketchy-polytopes/rust/README.md

 ## Intro

+To install Rust, see [rustup](https://rustup.rs).
+This will likely install all binaries under `$HOME/.cargo/bin`, so this path must be added to `PATH`.

 To build using the Gradle Rust plugin,
 * Ensure that the project structure follows the expected [structure](https://ysb33rorg.gitlab.io/rust-gradle-plugin/0.2/docs/product-documentation.html).
 E.g.